Apex Fantasy Leagues Use PPR Scoring

 1 QB, 2 RB, 3 WR, 1 TE, 2 Flex (RB/WR/TE), 1 K, 1 DEF (Can start QB at 1 Flex)

-In most formats, the ‘Flex’ position is qualified by any eligible running back, wide receiver or tight end.
-In Superflex, the ‘Flex’ position is qualified by any eligible quarterback, running back, wide receiver or tight end.
-Each owner will also have 8 bench spots to use as they see fit.
+In most formats, the ‘Flex’ position is qualified by any eligible running back, wide receiver, or tight end.
+In Superflex, the ‘Flex’ position is qualified by any eligible quarterback, running back, wide receiver, or tight end.
+Bench spots will depend on the league type.

 Owners can change their starting lineup up until each player’s kickoff time.
 Once a game has started, the players involved in that game are locked into their positions.

 Excited to draft?
 Sign up now!
 If you aren’t convinced, see what the biggest names in the fantasy football community are saying about Apex!